-Additionally, the Get Ahead of Stroke® campaign's message is resonating beyond the states in which we have been actively engaged.
-Since 2017, 12 states - including Delaware, Kentucky, Louisiana, Maine, Maryland, Mississippi, Nebraska, New Hampshire, Utah, Vermont, Washington and West Virginia - all proactively updated their EMS triage and transport protocols to include specific guidance for ELVO.
-Several regional EMS councils and municipalities in other states (e.g., Clark County, Nevada and Chicago, Illinois) have done the same, paving the way toward additional statewide protocols.
+The Get Ahead of Stroke® campaign's message has resonated beyond the states where we have been actively engaged on-the-ground and driving policy change.
+Thirteen other states - including Delaware, Kentucky, Louisiana, Maine, Maryland, Mississippi, Nebraska, New Hampshire, South Carolina, Utah, Vermont, Washington and West Virginia - all proactively updated their EMS triage and transport protocols to include specific guidance for ELVO.
+Several regional EMS councils and municipalities in other states such as Illinois, Nevada and Oregon have done the same despite the absence of a statewide protocol.